dtcrout/spotitude/SETUP.md

 ![Example] (examples/default_config.png)

 ### Entering Your Credentials
-Now, you will need to enter your credentials
+Now, you will need to enter your credentials.
+Note that the values entered <b>SHOULD NOT CONTAIN QUOTES</b> (e.g. REDIRECT_URI=https://google.com <b>but not</b> REDIRECT_URI="https://google.com").

-* For USERNAME, input your Spotify username, so that it reads USERNAME=yourUsername.
+* For USERNAME, input your Spotify username, so that it reads USERNAME=yourUsername. <b>Your username is not what you use to log into your account</b> and is normally found in <b>Profile > Account > Account overview</b> by logging into [Spotify's website](https://www.spotify.com/)
 * You should not need to modify the SCOPE variable.
-* You don't need to modify REDIRECT_URI either, but be sure that you have added this redirect uri to your app settings as disccused in the [README](README.md).
+* You don't need to modify REDIRECT_URI either, but note that the redirect URI needs to be configured in your Spotify app in your developer's account, as disccused in the [README](README.md).
+Make sure that the redirect URI is exactly the same between your app and what's in spotitude.config, e.g. one cannot be https://google.com/ and the other https://google.com

 You will find the values that you need for CLIENT_ID and CLIENT_SECRET through the Spotify for Developers' [Dashboard](https://developer.spotify.com/dashboard/applications).
 The dashboard screen should look like this:
 ![Example] (examples/dashboard.png)